 process and store visitors’ and customers’ data securely

 obtain explicit consent from people who subscribe to your mailing list that it’s okay to send them email newsletters occasionally

 provide a means to opt in to (and opt out of) non-essential cookie usage on a website and to log that consent before those cookies are run.

-Usually speaking, hosted website builders like Wix let you manage the first three requirements pretty well but not the fourth one.
+Usually speaking, hosted website builders like Wix let you meet the first three requirements easily — but not the fourth one.